hashicorp/terraform-website/content/source/docs/cloud/vcs/github-app.html.md

 ## GitHub Permissions

-Unlike OAuth connections, the Terraform Cloud GitHub App does not configure a Terraform Cloud organization to always act as one particular GitHub user.
-Instead, each Terraform Cloud user authenticates individually, and can use GitHub resources within Terraform Cloud according to their own GitHub organization memberships and access permissions.
+When using the Terraform Cloud GitHub App, each Terraform Cloud user authenticates individually, and can use GitHub resources within Terraform Cloud according to their own GitHub organization memberships and access permissions.

+-> **Note:** This is different from OAuth connections, where a Terraform Cloud organization always acts as one particular GitHub user.

-To enable this, Terraform Cloud requests two kinds of permissions:
+To enable this personalized access, Terraform Cloud requests two kinds of permissions:

 - **Per user:** Each Terraform Cloud user must _authorize_ Terraform Cloud for their own GitHub account.
 This lets Terraform Cloud determine which organizations and repositories they have access to.
 - **Per GitHub organization:** Each GitHub organization (or personal account) must _install_ the Terraform Cloud app, either globally or for specific repositories.
 This allows Terraform Cloud to access repository contents and events.